Russian and East European Studies

 Russian and East European Studies encompasses the history, literature, politics, economics, social organization, and culture of Russia, the non-Russian portions of the former Soviet Union, and Eastern Europe.
 Majors design individual courses of study that reflect the interdisciplinary nature of Russian and East European Studies.

-Courses taught in English and suitable for freshmen include:
+Courses taught in English and suitable for first-year students include:

 - RUSS 220, Russian and Soviet Art, 1757 to the Present